print page

 (1) On-site Support

-In addition to developing the school curriculum, the teaching team should also actively participate in inter-school professional development activities to share and promote effective practices and resources so as to foster professional exchanges among schools.
+In addition to developing the school curriculum, the teaching team should also actively participate in inter-school professional exchange activities to share and promote effective practices and resources so as to foster professional exchanges among schools.

 (2) Learning Community